ansible/dci-partner-ansible/docs/overview.md

 Hi,
 We've just created an account for you on https://www.distributed-ci.io

-The account has "Product Owner" privileges, meaning you can create standard "user" accounts for the other members of your team.
+The account has "Admin" privileges, meaning you can create standard "user" accounts for the other members of your team.

 Please see LINK TO THIS PAGE for details.